wrightben/texas-holdem/Extraneous - Hole Cards/README.md

 **data_0_example.json** - This is hole_cards[0] played just 1 hand to show the layout of the data format.
 The other data files are a single array of ~95,000 played hands.

-### Results (Scemarios)
+### Results of Scenarios

-95000 hands, player 0 is dealt the specified hole cards in a 6-person game, and the results.
+Player 0 is dealt the specified hole cards 95000 times in a 6-person game.
 Try to define *bluff* in this context.

 hole_cards[313] - [ 25, 13 ] [ 'Kd', 'Ad' ]<br />
 30652 0.32265263157894736